Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 seen two 2x52 connectors more often on schematics.
 Need to figure out how to represent that. - Pulled the design from the Pumpkin Space documents.

+The 78nH inductors in the AX5043 input section don't come in very high Q values, 28 is the best you can get (and only from Murata).
+77 and 79nH are even worse. - Actually, 38@143MHz is what the inductor is, so that's not too bad.
+Not much different than the Coilcraft ones.

 # Not going to do